plume-lib/merging/README.md

 To take effect only for one repository, replace `--global` by `--local` and run the commands within the repository.

+You can define additional merge drivers that pass different sets of arguments, beyond the `merge-java` and `merge-adjacent` merge drivers defined below.

 2. In a gitattributes file, add:

 ```